drewhowell/codequiz/README.md

 # Code Quiz

 ## Purpose
 As I proceed in my career as a web developer, I will probably be asked to complete a coding assessment.
 These assessments are typically a combination of multiple-choice questions and interactive challenges.
-In this homework assignment, my challenge way to build a code quiz with multiple-choice questions.
+In this homework assignment, my challenge was to build a code quiz with multiple-choice questions.

 ## Description
 This application is timer-based quiz that stores high scores client-side.
-It is responsive
+It is responsive.

 The user arrives at the landing page and is presented with a call-to-action to "Start Quiz."
-Also note the navigation option to "View Highscores" and the "Time" value set at 0.
+Also note the navigation option to "View Highscores" and the "Time" value set at 75.

 Clicking the "Start Quiz" button presents the user with a series of questions.
 The timer is initialized with a value and immediately begins countdown.